axgonz/archlinux-on-azure/README.md

 <use the azure portal>
 ```

-> Note: While creating the VM add an additional data disk which we will use to install arch onto.
+> Note: While creating the VM add an additional data disk which we will use to install arch onto (8GB minimum).

 ## Does it work?